rosflight/rosflight_firmware/docs/user-guide/hardware-setup.md

 For RC Control, you will need a transmitter with between 6 and 8 channels.
 Any additional channels will be wasted.
 We require RC control for safe operation, and only support arming and disarming via RC control.

-As of version 1.0, ROSflight only supports PPM (pulse position modulation) receivers.
+ROSflight only supports PPM (pulse position modulation) and SBUS receivers.
+Individual channel PWM outputs are not supported.
 A common RC setup is listed here, but is meant as an example.
-Any configurations with PPM and 6-8 channels will be sufficient.
+Any configurations with PPM or SBUS and 6-8 channels will be sufficient.

 * Transmitter – [FrSky Taranis QX7 ($105 on getfpv.com)](https://www.getfpv.com/frsky-taranis-q-x7-2-4ghz-16ch-transmitter-white.html)
 * Receiver – [FrSky D4R-II (24.99 on getfpv.com)](https://www.getfpv.com/frsky-d4r-ii-4ch-2-4ghz-accst-receiver-w-telemetry.html)